pavelgordon/babbel-anki-exporter/README.md

 ## How to import to Anki
 - During import use delimiter `|`.
 - TBD

+## Plans
+- Use AnkiConnect to import directly to Anki deck

 ## Contact
 Feel free to shoot a message at `gordon.pav@gmail.com`